 There are some models that are inexpensive that can be installed fairly easy like this model here available on amazon.

-- A LUXURIOUS LOOK AT AN EXCELLENT PRICE- With a sleek design and high-quality parts, our bidet attachment will give your bathroom a next-level look.
-Constructed with high-pressure valves with metal/ceramic cores and steel hoses instead of plastic.
+- THE ULTIMATE VALUE – With a sleek design and high-quality parts, our bidet attachment will give your bathroom a next-level look.
+Constructed with high-pressure valves with metal-ceramic cores and steel hoses instead of plastic.

-- HAVE FUN DOING IT YOURSELF - Includes ALL PARTS AND TOOLS to get your bidet up and running in minutes.
+- AN EASY HOME UPGRADE – Elevating your home with a luxurious element has never been easier.
+Includes ALL PARTS AND TOOLS to get your bidet up and running in minutes.
 Easily attaches to and detaches from any standard two-piece toilet.

-- NO KIDDING 18-MONTH WARRANTY – We are always here to make sure you are 100% satisfied, so anytime you have problems or concerns about the products, we are just one call away.
+- 18-MONTH WARRANTY – Our world-class Customer Care team is always here to make sure you are 100% satisfied, so anytime you have problems or concerns about the products, we are just one call away.
 Register your bidet online and get an extended warranty.

 Can you use a garbage disposal with a septic system?